superduper-io/superduper/README.md

 #### 3. Try one of our example use cases/notebooks <a href="https://superduperdb.github.io/superduperdb/examples/index.html">found here</a> (~as many minutes you enjoy)!
 <br>

-*⚠️ Disclaimer: SuperDuperDB is currently in *alpha*.
+*⚠️ Disclaimer: SuperDuperDB is currently in *beta*.
 Please expect breaking changes, rough edges and fast pace of new and cool feature development!*

 # Quickstart 🚀